laurent22/joplin/readme/gsoc2020/index.md

 ### Mentoring

-Anyone developer can be a mentor if you meet the GSoC eligiibity requirements.
+Anyone developer can be a mentor if you meet the GSoC eligibility requirements.
 We will potentially assign a student to you who has never worked on such a large project and will need some help.
 Make sure you're up for the task.
 Mentoring takes time, and lots and lots of communication.

 Before subscribing yourself as a mentor, please make sure that  the [staff](https://discourse.joplinapp.org/g/staff) is aware of that.
 Ask them to send the Summer of Code  Administrators an email confirming your involvement in the team.
 This is just a formality to make sure you are a real person we can trust; the administrators cannot know all active developers by their Google account ID.
 Then drop us an message in the forum.

 Prospective mentors should read the [mentoring guide](http://www.booki.cc/gsoc-mentoring).
 Also, Federico Mena-Quintero has written some helpful information based on his experiences in previous years.
 [His HOWTO](https://people.gnome.org/~federico/docs/summer-of-code-mentoring-howto/index.html) has some useful suggestions for anyone planning to mentor this year.

-You will subscribe to the relvant tags in the forum to discuss ideas.
+You will subscribe to the relevant tags in the forum to discuss ideas.
 You will need to read the proposals as they come in, and vote on the proposals.
 Daily communication is required with your student during the Community Bonding period, and multiple times per week during the coding period.

 Finally, know that we will never assign you to a project you do not want to work on.
 We will not assign you more projects than you can/want to take on either.
 And you will have a backup mentor, just in case something unforeseen takes place.